 - For home office space, practicality and expansion.
 Most people did not have the need to dedicate a space for an office before the pandemic, but now look to turn guest rooms into offices or have offices seamlessly meshed into living spaces.

-- The “central command” of homes becoming open kitchens
+- Making “central command” of homes the open kitchen

 - To integrate the outdoors, Sunroom extensions